PRODUCING A BETTER APPLICATION:

-Yes, as soon as a decision is made in this respect, you will be notified by email and by physical mail.
+Yes, as soon as a decision is made in this respect, you will be notified by email.

 Please log into the application system.
 You will be able to see the contents of each of your application’s sections, and check whether the data matches what you intended.
 You can change your application even after having “submitted” it.

 Most of your application materials must be submitted online.
-The only exceptions are: (1) your official transcripts and (2) your official TOEFL/IELTS and GRE test scores.
-The official transcripts should be mailed to the mailing address specified in the "Transcripts" section of the online application system.
-The official test scores should be sent to us directly by ETS (for the GRE and TOEFL exams) and by IELTS, if appropriate, using the appropriate school code and as specified in the “Test Scores” section of the online application system.
-All other materials, including letters of recommendation, must be submitted electronically.
+The only exceptions are your official TOEFL/IELTS and GRE test scores.
+The official test scores should be sent to us directly by ETS (for the GRE and TOEFL exams) and by IELTS, if appropriate, using the correct school code and as specified in the “Test Scores” section of the online application system.
+All other materials, including letters of recommendation and transcripts, must be submitted electronically.
 Unfortunately, we cannot make exceptions to this rule.

 Please try filling out the application using your current browser.
-If you run into any problems, we strongly suggest that you upgrade your browser and install the latest version of Mozilla or Internet Explorer.
+If you run into any problems, we strongly suggest that you upgrade your browser and install its latest version.
 We cannot support older browsers, unfortunately.